Broomball: International status

 Broomball has been gaining popularity internationally.
 The sport is now an established international recreational sport, played in many countries around the world.
 Canada and the United States are the "powerhouse" nations of the sport, with their local representative teams often battling in prestigious tournaments held annually across North America.

 In Japan, some top teams and players are attracted to regular tournaments.
 Australia holds its annual National Championships in centres across the country and is continually increasing its number of players in a country where ice sports are not considered popular.
 Switzerland and Italy regularly send representative teams to tournaments in North America.
 Other broomball nations include Finland, Germany, and Russia.

 IFBA Rules vs USA Rules

 There are two main differences between International Federation of Broomball Associations (IFBA) gameplay and American broomball gameplay: the way offside works, and the size of the net.
 The results of these rules are generally considered to effect the game by making both the score and the pace of play slightly slower under IFBA rules.

 Offside

-Under IFBA rules, the red line (center ice) is the only line used to determine offside.
+Under IFBA rules, the red line (centre ice) is the only line used to determine offside.
 Once the offensive team clears the red line, the defense must work to get it back over the same line.

 In American broomball, a "floating blue line" is employed, meaning the offensive team must pass the blue line, and then the defense must work to get it back over the red line.